Your Friendly Neighborhood Spider-Man: Other media

 In September 2024, Marvel Comics announced a five-issue comic book prequel series, also titled Your Friendly Neighborhood Spider-Man, that was written by Christos Gage and features art by Eric Gapstur.
 Trammell explained that the comic fills a gap in the timeline of the series' first episode, and said it was possible that more comic books could be written to fill other timeline gaps later in the series.
 The comic includes characters not featured in the series such as Silvio Manfredi / Silvermane, Crusher Hogan, and the Enforcers members Montana, Fancy Dan, and Ox.
-The prequel comic was published from December 2024 to April 2025.
+The prequel comic was published from December 11, 2024, to April 23, 2025.

+In September 2026, Marvel Comics announced a four-issue comic book prequel series, titled Your Friendly Neighborhood Spider-Man Season 2, with Gage and Gapstur returning once again as writer and artist, respectively.
+The series is set between the first and second season.
+The first issue is scheduled for release on December 9.